uc-cdis/compose-services/README.md

   - Python 2.7

 ### Docker Setup
-The official Docker installation page can be found [here](https://docs.docker.com/install/#supported-platforms).If you've never used Docker before, it may be helpful to read some of the Docker documentation to familiarize yourself with containers.
+The official Docker installation page can be found [here](https://docs.docker.com/install/#supported-platforms).
+If you've never used Docker before, it may be helpful to read some of the Docker documentation to familiarize yourself with containers.

 ### Docker Compose Setup
+If you are using Linux, then the official Docker installation does not come with Docker Compose.
 The official Docker Compose installation page can be found [here](https://docs.docker.com/compose/install/#prerequisites).
 You can also read an overview of what Docker Compose is [here](https://docs.docker.com/compose/overview/) if you want some extra background information.
 Go through the steps of installing Docker Compose for your platform, then proceed to setting up credentials.

 ### Setting up Credentials
 Setup the credentials with the provided script by running: